 A Generic Manual & Parts List is available for this machine

-The great advantage of the Naerok and Alpine - making them the least prosaic of the type - was the use of a bevel gearbox at the bottom of the column to elevate the head assembly, this playing in important part in the usefulness of the machine for, instead of the head being able to swing freely from side to side when the clamping bolts were slackened (as on all other makes), on the Naerok/Alpine the alignment was maintained through the whole of the vertical travel.
-The column was locked into the base casting by two handles that closed down a slot in the casting; the handles were usefully long and hinged so allowing them to be positioned so as to get a good purchase from almost any direction.
+At 20" x 6.25", the table was usefully large with a longitudinal travel of 12.75" and in traverse of 5.5 inches (though beware, you may find that some are different together - with other details changes as well).
+Satin-chrome-plated, zeroing micrometer dials were fitted at both ends of the table's longitudinal feed screw, these being engraved with divisions of 0.001".
+Although the table locking handles had proper spring-loaded ends - allowing them to be pulled out and repositioned on their splines - on many machines they are made of plastic and so easily broken if over tightened The great advantage of the Naerok and Alpine - making them the least prosaic of the type - was the use of a bevel gearbox at the bottom of the column to elevate the complete head column assembly, this playing in important part in the usefulness of the machine for, instead of the head being able to swing freely from side to side when its clamping bolts were slackened (as on other makes), on the Naerok/Alpine alignment was maintained by a guide through the whole of the vertical travel.
+On the Naerok the column was locked into the base casting by two handles that closed down a slot in the casting; the handles were usefully long and hinged so allowing them to be positioned so as to get a good purchase from almost any direction.

-Power came from a rear-mounted, 1-phase 3/4 h.p. motor (other makers generally being fitted with ones between 1/2 and 1.5 h.p.) with drive by an "A" section V-belt from a 3-step on the motor to an intermediate, self-aligning, 4-step jockey pulley and then to a 4-step front pulley, the arrangement giving 12 speeds that spanned a most useful 90 to 2150 r.p.m. or, in some cases 110 to 1750 r.p.m. (other versions often had a higher bottom speed of 200 r.p.m. or so, together with a higher top speed of 2500 r.p.m., this arrangement making them handy for drilling and milling with small-diameter cutters - but less so for tapping).
-The motor was held on a plate, hinged on its left-hand side with tension applied to the belt by a simple push-rod on the right-hand side.
-The metal-to-metal contact of rod and plate can lead to rattles, the solution?
-Fit the rubber end from a walking stick over the end of the barů
+All version of the Naerok seen by the writer had a rear-mounted, 1-phase 3/4 h.p. motor (other makes generally being fitted with ones between 1/2 and 1.5 h.p.) with drive by an "A" section V-belt from a 3-step pullet on the motor to an intermediate, self-aligning, 4-step jockey pulley and then to a 4-step front pulley, the arrangement giving 12 speeds that spanned a most useful 90 to 2150 r.p.m. or, in some cases 110 to 1750 r.p.m.
+Other makes often had a higher bottom speed of 200 r.p.m. or so, together with a higher top speed of 2500 r.p.m., this arrangement making them useful for drilling and milling with small-diameter cutters - but less so for tapping.
+If a particularly wide speed range is required, it's a simple job to fit a 3-phase motor controlled by a 1-phase to 3-phase variable-speed inverter.